Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

 accessing context information.

 It requires a name for the smart contract, which we in this case choose to be ``"PiggyBank"``.
-The name is used as part of the exported function, and is how we identify this smart contract, from any other smart contract in our smart contract module.
+The name [#valid-name]_ is used as part of the exported function, and is how we identify this smart contract, from any other smart contract in our smart contract module.

 .. code-block:: rust